-Collaborative working arrangements have been introduced between the Authority, Thames Valley Police and / or South Central Ambulance Service.
-The first community tri-service fire station opened in Hungerford in June 2017, and other opportunities are currently being developed including the sharing of office accommodation with Thames Valley Police.
+Collaborative working arrangements have been introduced between the Authority, Thames Valley Police and South Central Ambulance Service.
+The first community tri-service fire station opened in Hungerford in June 2017, and the provision of shared office accommodation with Thames Valley Police began in the Summer of 2018.

-Assisted organisations.
 The Authority does not provide any significant financial assistance to outside bodies that are outside of its normal contractual arrangements.

 Members of the Authority have direct control over the Authority's financial and operational policies.
 However any contracts entered into are in full compliance with the Authority's constitution and any decisions are made with proper consideration of declarations of interest.
 Details of any material interests are recorded in the Register of Members' Interests, which is open to public inspection.
-As at 31 March 2018, Mr P Bryant and Mr P Bicknell (Members of the Fire Authority) were Directors of Royal Berkshire Fire & Rescue (Training) Ltd. The relationship between Royal Berkshire Fire & Rescue (Training) Ltd and the Authority is described below under the heading Companies and Joint Ventures.
+As at 31 March 2019, Mr P Bryant and Mr P Bicknell were Directors of Royal Berkshire Fire & Rescue (Training) Ltd. The relationship between Royal Berkshire Fire & Rescue (Training) Ltd and the Authority is described below.